harness/terraform-provider-harness/docs/resources/platform_connector_appdynamics.md

 Required:

 - `password_ref` (String) Reference to a secret containing the password to use for authentication.
+To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
+To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.
 - `username` (String) Username to use for authentication.